getkalido/action-auto-link-aggregator/README.md

 #### Outputs

 The `links` and `authors` of the comments matchng the domians found will be output for use in later steps.
-They will be empty strings if no matching comment was found.
+They will be an empty list if no matching comment was found.
 Note that in order to read the step outputs the action step must have an id.

 ```yml